applicaster/developer.applicaster.com/content/js2native/readme.md

 ### Push.getAppTagsList

-Gets a list of push notification tags for the app.
+Gets a list of push notification tags for the app that the user can subscribe/register to.
 On success, the list of tags is returned in `response.tags`

 ```
 var options = {
-    provider: 'urbanairship', // or appoxee
+    providers: 'urbanairship', // or 'appoxee,urbanairship' or 'appoxee'
     callback: function(response) {
         if (response.isSuccess) {
             console.log("do something on success");